0330 822 0505

 How to make the most of your budget

-The more you earn, the more you can borrow but your mortgage eligibility also impacts this by affecting the range of deals you qualify for.
-With that being said, the cost of property in the UK continues to rise, and it may still be difficult to buy the home of your dreams with a budget of £400-£500 per month.
+The more you earn, the more you can borrow, but your mortgage eligibility also impacts this by affecting the range of deals you qualify for.
+The cost of property in the UK continues to rise, and it may still be difficult to buy the home of your dreams with a budget of £400-£500 per month.

-The good news is, there are a range of home ownership schemes that you could use to increase the options available to you.
+The good news is that there is a range of home ownership schemes that you could use to increase your options.

 The First Homes Scheme